Google’s secretive ATAP lab is imagining the future of smart devices

 Kaufman, whose background also includes time at DreamWorks and in venture capital, has headed ATAP ever since.
 If that comes as news to you, it’s understandable—he has kept a public profile so low as to border on invisibility.
 When we met at the organization’s Mountain View office—which we did before the COVID-19 shutdown—he told me that the last interview he granted was back in 2015, when he was still at DARPA and spoke with 60 Minutes’ Lesley Stahl.

 This quietude has been a shift from ATAP’s early days.
 Dugan was a regular on the tech-conference circuit, bending minds by waxing futuristic about ideas like a password-authentication device you could swallow.
-The lab also talked freely about works-in-progress such as Project Ara, a wildly ambitious plan to build low-cost, Lego-like modular smartphones.
+The lab also talked freely about works in progress such as Project Ara, a wildly ambitious plan to build low-cost, Lego-like modular smartphones.
 (I wrote about it in 2014; Google ended up killing it in 2016.)

 Now Kaufman is ready to open up a bit about ATAP’s current work.
 That includes some technologies that have already made their way to market—such as Soli, the radar-based gesture-detecting feature in the Pixel 4 smartphone—but also research investigations that might be a long way from consumerization, if they make it there at all.

 Though ATAP has changed quite a bit from its early days, its ambitions remain expansive.
-Adopting the bass tones of movie-trailer narrator Don LaFontaine for emphasis, Kaufman recounts the pitch he give other high muckety-mucks when discussing potential efforts: “I say, ‘Imagine a world in which this thing existed.
+Adopting the bass tones of movie-trailer narrator Don LaFontaine for emphasis, Kaufman recounts the pitch he gave other high muckety-mucks when discussing potential efforts: “I say, ‘Imagine a world in which this thing existed.
 I want you to forget all your objections.
 Just go on a fantasy with me.
 If I could build this, would you want it?'”

-“If I can’t get a ‘yes,’ then it’s probably not that good an idea,” he says.
-“If I get a ‘yeah, that’d be great, but how are you going to do that?’ … That’s why we’re here.”
+“If I can’t get a ‘yes,’ then it’s probably not that good of an idea,” he says.
+“If I get a ‘yeah, that’d be great, but how are you going to do that?’ . . . .
+That’s why we’re here.”

 Under new management